ghighi005/plsql-window-functions-MICOMYIZA-Ghislaine/README.md

 McKinsey & Company.
 (2021).
 Data-Driven Decision Making in Public Institutions.
 Retrieved from https://www.mckinsey.com/

 Statista.
 (2023).
 Global Book Market and Reading Trends.
 Retrieved from https://www.statista.com/

+## Integrity Statement

+I hereby declare that the work presented in this report is my own and has been prepared in accordance with academic integrity standards.
+Any external sources of information, data, or code have been properly acknowledged and referenced.
+This project was completed without unauthorized assistance, plagiarism, or academic misconduct.

+I affirm that the analysis, results, and recommendations are based on my understanding and interpretation of the subject matter, supported by credible references.